bkleinen/bkleinen.github.io/hugo/content/material/languages/python/python.md

    [https://www.python.org/downloads/](https://www.python.org/downloads/) -
    installation and select it in
    Preferences -> Python Interpreter -> Preferences (gears upper right) Add… or Show All…
-4. PyCharm will install a virtualenv for the project under `.idea/VirtualEnv`
+4. PyCharm will install a virtualenv for the project under `.venv`

 While Python might be a beginner-friendly language, installing Python properly certainly is not.
 While the basic installation steps are straightforward, you most probably will